2nd Brigade Combat Team, 1st Infantry Division: Cold War

 On 15 February 1958 the 2nd Infantry Brigade was re-activated at Fort Devens, Massachusetts as the Pentomic 2nd Infantry Brigade with its own shoulder sleeve insignia.
 It spent the next five years training in northern Massachusetts and Cape Cod.
 The Brigade was prepared to support the Marines landing in the 1958 Lebanon crisis but did not deploy.
+Fort a period, the brigade was commanded by Joseph W. Stilwell Jr..